The NHS Breast Screening Programme (NHSBSP) is perhaps a victim of its own success.

 Now the programme is again facing considerable strains due to population increases, the age extension trial – which randomises women to be screened between the ages of 47-49 and 71-73 – and an impending critical workforce shortage over the next 10 years.

 Nationally, the breast screening programme screens more than 2 million women per year.

-The shortage of staff was highlighted in the UK Breast Imaging Workforce Survey Report (2016) published on the Royal College of Radiology website.
+The shortage of staff was highlighted in the UK Breast Imaging Workforce Survey Report (2016) published on the Royal College of Radiologists website.
 Two-thirds of screening services responded to the survey.
 The key messages from the report make alarming reading and pose significant challenges to the breast screening programme.